-I met Ken (not his real name, of course, nor was he a chameleon when I met him).
+Ken (not his real name, of course) is a GP.

 I had just given a presentation on Type 1 management to a group of GPs’.
 Ken was the person hosting the session.
-His job was to introduce the speakers and make sure everything ran to time.
+His job was to introduce the speakers and ensure everything ran on time.

 After I had finished, he was naturally keen to get the microphone off me and get me out of the auditorium.
-That was what he was there for.
+He was there for that reason.

 ‘That was an interesting talk.
 I have had Type 1 for 20 years.
 I might give low carb a go.’

 It was a nice closing pleasantry and a goodbye.
 I wished him well, and we parted company.
 I thought no more of it.